Arronk/My-Coding-Journey/log.md

 Currently have two intro CS courses, an advanced CSS course and how to do simple code.
 Should take me a few months to get them all done.
 I'm hoping to get the first couple of FCC certificates during that time as well.

+## Day 74: 21.06.2018

+### Progress: 12-13 hour shift at work.
+Got home at 10:30pm so just prioritised an hour of revision

+Very long day so made sure to prioritise my hour on revision and watching some lectures in preparation for my CS50 pset Crack that I want to tackle this weekend.